OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.b Setting VLANs in the RPi hosts

 On each RPi, replace some of files in the `/etc/systemd/network` directory with versions from the `vlanned/etc/systemd/network` directory that include the VLAN configuration.
-You are encouraged to review these files to learn how to use them for defining persistent VLANs in Linux network devices.
+You are encouraged to review these files to learn how persistent configuration of Linux network devices can be achieved.
+The files contain explanation of each construct used.
 After replacing these files, you can restart the RPi with the `reboot` command, or if you attach to your RPis using WiFi you can restart only the networking with the following commands:

 ```
 ip link set down brmux